mcreel/Econometrics/README.md

    npreg()
    samin()
    ```
+  Running the script ```warmpup.jl``` will run these and other code bits, which will pre-compile many of the functions that are used in the examples.
+This will make the examples run more quickly.
+It is best to run the warmup script, and then keep the Julia session open, to run the examples when you like.

 6. To see the source code for those examples, type ```edit(ols,())```, to see the OLS source code.